mrfdev/CMI/Resources/FAQ/cmi-user-moderation.md

 %cmi_maintenance_message%
 ```

-For a list of all the CMI placehodlers, you can go [here](https://www.zrips.net/cmi/placeholders/)
+For a list of all the CMI placeholders, you can go [here](https://www.zrips.net/cmi/placeholders/)

 ## Spy features

-It's possible as a person or person in a group to have permissions to use certain spy features to help moderate the Minecraft server.
+It's possible for a person or person in a group to have permission to use certain spy features to help moderate the Minecraft server.
 This means that when toggled on, and with the correct permission, it will be possible to see what others are messaging each other, what's being put on signs, or which commands they're typing.
 To be clear, you should respect the privacy of your players, it's merely a tool to help you review potential issues with players suspected of things like breaking the advertising rule.

 The commands, permissions, and placeholders are listed further up in this article.
 But you might wish to check modules.yml, and config.yml, and think about the available user-toggles to allow team members to have control over some settings.

 **Vanish and Patrol**

-You can also more actively spy on players by going into vanish mode, there's various settings in a gui (opening a chest silently, etc) and you can use the patrol feature to make sure you go from player to player.
+You can also more actively spy on players by going into vanish mode, there are various settings in a gui (opening a chest silently, etc) and you can use the patrol feature to make sure you go from player to player.

 Commands and perms for vanish and patrol can be found in the list higher up on this page.

-## Community Wide Moderation
+## Community-Wide Moderation

 Besides per-user commands to help fix a situation with a rule-breaker.
 You should not forget that there is a community as a whole.
-A wider range of features are also available to help manage and moderate all players at once.
+A wider range of features is also available to help manage and moderate all players at once.
 I'd like to point out a few.

 **Maintenance mode**